Billy Batten: Early life

 Batten was born on 26 May 1889 in the mining village of Kinsley, near Fitzwilliam, in the West Riding of Yorkshire, England.
 His parents were James and Ann Batten, who both migrated to Yorkshire from North Wales.
 Batten started his rugby career with Kinsley and Ackworth United before joining Hunslet at the age of 17.

 Professional playing career

 Hunslet

 Batten made his début for Hunslet in February 1907 in a 15–0 victory over Barrow.
 He helped the club win All Four Cups in 1907–08.
-He was selected to play for Great Britain during the 1908–09 Kangaroo tour of Great Britain.
-Batten was also a member of the first British touring team to travel to Australasia under the leadership of James Lomas in 1910.
-He was selected to play during the tour against Australia (2 matches), Australasia (2 matches), and New Zealand.

 Batten was known for his trademark "Batten Leap" – his ability to hurdle players.
 He passed this trick on to his son Eric Batten, but the tactic was later outlawed because of its potential dangers.